 Price : AUD 80.00

-The most recent Australian Health Survey results show an alarming trend.
-Close to 63% of Australian adults and at least one in four Australian children are either overweight or obese.
+A recent Australian Health Survey results show an alarming trend.
+Close to 67% of Australian adults and at least one in four Australian children are either overweight or obese.

-Excessive body weight or obesity is known to be a major risk factor for heart disease; no wonder then that researchers have found that ischaemic heart diseases is the leading cause of death for all Australians.
+Excessive body weight or obesity is known to be a major risk factor for heart disease; no wonder then that researchers have found that heart diseases is one of the leading cause of death.

-While genetics and heredity may be precipitating factors, the fact remains that modern-day lifestyles of physical inactivity, stress, unhealthy diets and the harmful use of alcohol don't really contribute to good health.
-What, then, is the solution?
+While genetics and heredity may be precipitating factors, the fact remains that modern-day robotic lifestyles and physical inactivity, stress, unhealthy diets and the harmful use of alcohol don't really contribute to good health.

-The answer lies in Yoga, an ancient technique, which is a type of non-aerobic exercise that includes different postures in combination with healthy breathing exercises and meditation.
+You might find the answer in Yoga, which is a type of non-aerobic exercise that includes different postures in combination with healthy breathing exercises and meditation.

-Although it originated in India, it is today practiced by people all over the world who swear by its ability to improve physical health, reduce stress and increase feelings of happiness and tranquillity.
+Although it originated in India, it is today practiced by people all over the world constanlty talk about its ability to improve physical health, reduce stress and increase feelings of happiness and tranquillity.